 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This paranormal romance is a paperback edition that was published by Berkley on December 4, 2007 and has 375 pages.
+It is part of the , series and is a paranormal romance that was published by Berkley on December 4, 2007 and has 375 pages.

 Explore it on Goodreads or Amazon.